Windows81/Roblox-x64dbg-FFlag-Extractor/README.md

 python main.py "c:\Users\USER\Projects\FilteringDisabled\Roblox\v463\Studio\RobloxStudioBeta.exe" -df -ds > "./test-studio-v463.json"
 ```

 This program is optimised for different versions of Rōblox Studio.
-Bitness shouldn't be a problem.
+Both 32- and 64-bit builds work.

-**Consider that some flags may not work as intended unless you prefix with `D` (or rarely `S`) in the settings file.** For example, v463 exposes `DFFlagTheseAreSomeOfMyBestAttributes` to enable the use of [attributes](https://create.roblox.com/docs/scripting/attributes), but `FFlagTheseAreSomeOfMyBestAttributes` (which excludes the `D` prefix) has no effect.
+For example, v463 exposes `DFFlagTheseAreSomeOfMyBestAttributes` to enable the use of [attributes](https://create.roblox.com/docs/scripting/attributes), but `FFlagTheseAreSomeOfMyBestAttributes` (which excludes the `D` prefix) has no effect.

 ## JSON "Test" Files